The Messenian Wars: How Sparta conquered and enslaved its neighbours

 © History Skills

 Aristomenes led a revolt that initially caught the Spartans off guard.
-The Messenians, learning from their past experiences, had improved their military organization and tactics.
+The Messenians, learning from past experiences, had improved their military organization and tactics.

 They also took advantage of the natural fortifications provided by Mount Ithome, which became a stronghold for the Messenian resistance.